internetstandards/toolbox-wiki/DKIM-how-to.md

 * Make sure you to change your DKIM keys regularly.
 A rotation scheme of 6 months is recommended.
 * Parked domains should be explicitly configured to not use e-mail.
 For DKIM this is done with an empty policy: "v=DKIM1; p=".

-# Outbound e-mail traffic
-DKIM for outbound e-mail traffic can be accomplished by publishing a DKIM policy as a TXT record in a domain name's DNS zone, and by configuring the e-mail server to sign outbound e-mails.

-## Implementing DKIM with OpenDKIM for Postfix with SpamAssassin
+# Implementing DKIM with OpenDKIM for Postfix with SpamAssassin
 **Specifics for this setup**
 * Linux Debian 9.8 (Stretch)
 * SpamAssassin version 3.4.2 (running on Perl version 5.28.1)